 It turns out that art, like a mirror, reminds us of our humanity and place in nature—especially figurative art depicting human forms or shapes culled from the natural world.
 With this in mind, it’s a good idea to incorporate figurative art into building designs and interior spaces.
 Figurative art allows the design team to establish explicit connections to the earth, as well as to the building’s mission and use.
 Like biophilic design, it can also be a critical element in environments built to nurture, support and protect, including hospitals, senior care facilities, veteran housing, and even schools and libraries.

-Research is also showing how natural imagery and figurative art contribute to the restoration of directed attention, a central modality of Attention Restoration Theory, which posits that people can concentrate better after being exposed to nature.
+Research also shows how natural imagery and figurative art contribute to the restoration of directed attention, a central modality of Attention Restoration Theory, which posits that people can concentrate better after being exposed to nature.
 Just as nature can transfix and fascinate people in a healing way, so too can representations of the natural world.
 For those confined indoors, artwork of this kind can also provide a “sense of extent,” or a relationship to the vastness of the outdoors.
 In this way—and like biophilic design—figurative art is a valuable antidote to our largely indoor existence.